 Each year, public school districts in the State of California are required by Education Code section 48980 to notify students, parents, and guardians of their rights and responsibilities.
-Also, Education Code section 48982 requires that the parent or guardian must sign an acknowledgment of notification of these rights and responsibilities and return it to the school.
+Also, Education Code section 48982 requires that the parent or guardian must sign an acknowledgment of notification of these rights and responsibilities and responsibilities.